dongpengxia/PolynomialCalculator/README.md

-# PolynomialCalculator
+# PolynomialHelper
-Polynomial calculator performs algebraic calculations on polynomials using a linked list.
+Polynomial helper performs algebraic calculations on polynomials using a linked list.

 To compile: g++ main.cpp Polynomial.cpp Term.cpp
 	(make sure Term.h and Polynomial.h are in current directory)